theramiyer/blog/content/posts/2019/2019-03-04-where-democracy-should-begin.md

 ## Beyond zero

-Those fortunate ones who already understand the current democratic system that we follow, and are satisfied with it, go ahead and watch the <span class='small-caps'>TED</span>x talk by Prof. Lawrence Lessig of Harvard, called, [Our democracy no longer represents the people.
-Here's how we fix it.](https://www.youtube.com/watch?v=PJy8vTu66tE) His talk is, of course, concentrated on the <span class='small-caps'>USA</span>, but it is easy to superimpose most of what he talks about, with the Indian democratic system of the 21st century.
+Those fortunate ones who already understand the current democratic system that we follow, and are satisfied with it, go ahead and watch the {{< smallcaps "TED" >}}x talk by Prof. Lawrence Lessig of Harvard, called, [Our democracy no longer represents the people.
+Here's how we fix it.](https://www.youtube.com/watch?v=PJy8vTu66tE) His talk is, of course, concentrated on the {{< smallcaps "USA" >}}, but it is easy to superimpose most of what he talks about, with the Indian democratic system of the 21st century.
 The video talks about the problem that we need to solve _after_ the one that this post talks about.